Labor and Business in the United States Educational Materials | Student Handouts

 Types of Businesses Blank Chart Labor and Business Vocabulary Terms Sheet

-Studying economics involves learning a wide range of terms and concepts.
-Here are some of the most important terms to know when studying economics.
+Teaching economics to students involves covering a wide range of terms and concepts.
+These are some of the most important terms to elucidate when teaching economics to junior and senior high school students.
+Our free printable worksheets are designed to help educators explain these topics.

 Comparative Advantage: The principle that countries or individuals should specialize in producing the goods or services they can produce most efficiently and trade for others.